 In spite of the slow growth technology investments, CIOs and CFOS are more optimistic than at any time in the last four years

-Park City - UT - www.e-janco.com - Janco’s analysis of the latest BLS data shows that the rate of increase of new IT job creation continues to fall behind the pace of every year since 2012.
+Park City - UT - More CIOs and CFOs are optimistic about investments in technology - www.e-janco.com - Janco’s analysis of the latest BLS data shows that the rate of increase of new IT job creation continues to fall behind the pace of every year since 2012.
 On bright side a number of CIOs has been asked to plan for more investments in technology even as 2017 budgets have been approved for low or no growth.
 The CEO of Janco Associates, Inc., Mr. M. Victor Janulaitis said, “The recent election has resulted in a new perspective of growth in the use of technology.
 If as the new administration says, taxes will go down, infrastructure spending will go up, and jobs will be kept in the US then productivity will be the key."
 He added.
 "With the amount of spending that is proposed there will be need to get more 'stuff done' with US based resources.
 The only option will be IT technology as a driver of infrastructure improvement."

 All of that comes at a time the labor statistics from the BLS show an economy that is suffering with over 95 million individuals not even in the labor force with an unemployment rate that is 4.6% - the lowest it has been for over 8 years.